harrisonpratt/wine-quality/README.md

 Statistical Plots Red Wine:
 ![ ](fixed-red.png)
+This plot shows a positive correlation between quality and fixed acidity in red wine.
+There are no large outliers.
 ![ ](pH-red.png)
+This plot shows a negative correlation between quality and pH in red wine.
+There are no large outliers.
 ![ ](residual-red.png)
+This plot shows no correlation between quality and pH in red wine.
+There are three large outliers.
 ![ ](fixed-red2.png)
+This plot shows a positive correlation between quality and fixed acidity in red wine.
+There are five large outliers.
 ![ ](pH-red2.png)
+This plot shows a negative correlation between quality and pH in red wine.
+There are no large outliers.
 ![ ](residual-red2.png)
+This plot shows no correlation between quality and pH in red wine.
+There are three large outliers.
 Code for Red Wine Scatter Plots Plots:
 ```r
 # Scatterplots with regression lines for Red Wine